acse-dc1823/hurricane-satellite-predictor/README.md

 ### 4. Project Structure

 **N.B.** Please ensure that the dataset "Selected_Storms_curated" is located in the repo before utilising the workflow for additional training.
 This can be done in the local directory after cloning.
+The total dataset has not been uploaded to GitHub to avoid cloning time.

 See module-level docstrings for module details.